-At all times during the life of the project the Contractor shall provide one permanent employee who shall have the authority and capability for overall responsibility of the project, and who shall be personally available at the work site within twenty-four (24) hours notice.
+At all times during the life of the project the Contractor shall provide one permanent employee who shall have the authority and capability for overall responsibility of the project, and who shall be personally available at the work site within twenty-four (24) hours' notice.
 Such an employee shall be fully authorized to conduct all business with the subcontractors, to negotiate and execute all supplemental agreements, and to execute the orders or directions of the Engineer.

 At all times that work is actually being performed, the Contractor shall have present on the project one competent individual who is authorized to act in a supervisory capacity over all work on the project, including work subcontracted.
-The individual who has been so authorized shall be experienced in the type of work being performed and shall be fully capable of managing, directing, and coordinating the work; shall have a copy of this complete contract with them and be capable of reading and thoroughly understanding the contract; and receiving and carrying out directions from the Engineer or his authorized representatives.
-He shall be an employee of the Contractor unless otherwise approved by the Engineer.
+The individual who has been so authorized shall be experienced in the type of work being performed and shall be fully capable of managing, directing, and coordinating the work; shall be competent in radio communications and safety on an active airport; shall meet the Division of Aviation's safety requirements, and shall have a copy of this complete contract with them and be capable of reading and thoroughly understanding the contract; and receiving and carrying out directions from the Engineer or his authorized representatives.
+The individual shall be an employee of the Contractor unless otherwise approved by the Engineer.

-The Contractor may, at his option, designate one employee to meet the requirements of both positions.
+The Contractor may, at its option, designate one employee to meet the requirements of both positions.
 However, whenever the designated employee is absent from the work site, an authorized individual qualified to act in a supervisory capacity on the project shall be present.